fixedzik/x-kom-opener/README.md

 <h4 align="center">A Python script to automatically open x-kom promotional boxes and send loot notifications to Discord</h4>

 <p align="center">
+  <a href="#warning">Warning</a> •
   <a href="#how-to-use">How to use</a> •
   <a href="#support">Support</a> •
   <a href="#support-the-developers">Support the Developers</a> •
   <a href="#license">License</a>
 </p>

+## Warning
+The above project is for educational purposes only and does not encourage any immoral or prohibited activities!

 ## How to use